Lil-Junko/prototype/README.md

-deep sea knight has a 2x2 box and can hit in a 2x radius around him only can move 1 space at a time heavy attack will instant kill player but requires a wind up, but creates a hole in the ground where it hits a hole in the ground cannot be walked into light attack knocks the player back, covers a large area fight 1 does not enter phase 2 fight 2 enters phase 2 at half health
+deep sea knight has a 2x2 box and can hit in a 2x radius around him only can move 1 space at a time heavy attack will instant kill player but requires a wind up, but creates a hole in the ground where it hits a hole in the ground cannot be walked into, instant kills player light attack knocks the player back, covers a large area fight 1 does not enter phase 2 fight 2 enters phase 2 at half health